-- Kill weeds through soil solarization: Soil solarization is a preventive, organic method of killing weeds -- before they even sprout.
+- Kill weeds through soil solarization: Soil solarization is a preventive, organic method of killing weeds before they even sprout.
 This method is meant for homeowners wishing to start out with a clean slate, re-landscaping a weed-filled patch of land in such a way as to reduce to a minimum the hassle of weed control in the future.

 Pre-Emergent and Post-Emergent Organic Herbicides

-In Case You Still End Up Pulling Weeds by Hand
+In Case You Still End Up Pulling Weeds

-Pulling weeds embedded in garden mulch is not nearly as difficult as pulling weeds embedded in soil.
-Thus with that good "foundation" that I encouraged you to lay, you may not even feel the need to bother with the corn gluten and vinegar discussed above: five minutes of easy pulling here and there should get the job done.
+With landscape fabric and mulch in place, the bad news is that, even then, you may still get weeds.
+But the good news is that those weeds will be easy to remove.
+Pulling weeds embedded in garden mulch isn't nearly as difficult as pulling weeds embedded in soil.
+With that good "foundation" in place, you may not even feel the need to bother with corn gluten and vinegar: Five minutes of easy pulling here and there should get the job done.

 One exception to this may arise: If the integrity of the landscape fabric has been compromised, weeds may strike down roots in the soil beneath, making them difficult to pull out.
 In this case, water the area in question beforehand.
 In fact, a general rule of thumb for weeding is that it's easier to yank out weeds from moist soil than from dry soil.